bluekeyes/patch2pr/README.md

 might have some use for exceptionally large repositories or in environments where cloning is not feasible.

-As a library, however, it allows for tools that make automated code changes without giving every part of system write access or requiring extra logic for managing clones.
+As a library, however, it enables tools to make automated code changes without giving every part of system write access or requiring extra logic for managing clones.
 One part of the system can generate a patch and send it to another part that uses this library to apply it and create a pull request.

 ## Usage: CLI